geilu/geilu/README.md

-operatsioonisüsteemide praktika ülesanded on siin :)
+operatsioonisüsteemide praktika lahendused on siin :)
 <!---
 geilu/geilu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.